UK To Build Advanced Polar Research Ship

 Construction of the vessel, which will cost in the region of £200 million pounds, is not due to start until 2016 and the project is scheduled to be completed in 2019.
 It will allow Britain to continue its important work in the world’s icy waters and continue to develop its understanding of things such as ice levels, climate change and effects on our own weather.

 The company behind the build is Merseyside-based Cammell Laird.
-This British shipbuilding powerhouse, located in Birkenhead, is a world renowned name in the industry and the perfect choice for such an important undertaking.
-It is hoped that the project will create around 500 jobs in the local area, as well as providing an influx in activity and interest for a vital vocation in the north-west.
+This British shipbuilding powerhouse, located in Birkenhead, is a world-renowned name in the industry and the perfect choice for such an important undertaking.
+It is hoped that the project will create around 500 jobs in the local area, as well as providing an influx of activity and interest for a vital vocation in the north-west.

 The ship itself will have a number of features that will help to make it one of the most technologically advanced polar research ships in the world.
 It will be able to carry up to 60 scientists and will travel to both the Arctic and Antarctic regions.
 An ice-strengthened hull will allow it to cut through ice of up to a metre thick and it will be able to stay trapped within floes for up to 60 days.
 Along with the onboard laboratories, there will also be robotic submarines that can be launched into the icy depths and a helipad to aid in getting information on and off the ship.